f4rh4d-4hmed/Download-Link-Generator-DLG/README.md

 # FTP-Downloader-BDIX
 This is a python program to help user download movies and diffarent files.
-Before trying make sure this http://103.170.204.250/ website supports for you
+Before trying this program make sure this http://103.170.204.250/ website works for you.
+You can also check http://172.16.50.4/ although it isn't done scraping yet.
+But you can scrape yourself with `main.py`
 # Install
 Unzip the